 Mr. Wood received a Master’s degree in Development Practice from Emory University and a Master’s Certificate from the Hopkins-Nanjing Center for Chinese and American Studies, where he graduated as the class valedictorian.
 He holds a Bachelor’s degree in Chinese Studies from the University of Washington.
 He is fluent in Mandarin Chinese.

 Jacob is married to Zhang Jing.
-They have a baby boy, Joshua.
+They have two children, Joshua and Maria.

 Leilani Lei Pan